BBC CHEVY 496-572 BRAVO 335cc REC. PT ALUM. HEADS FOR SOLID ROLLER CAM BRAVO-919

 The Bravo 335 bbc rectangular port heads are perfect for 454, 496, 540 and 572 street/strip engines.
 These are what we now use on our 505, 555 and 572 bbc engines.
-They produced 735 hp with our Comp 575 lift hyd. roller cam and single plane intake manifold on pump gas.
-We're estimating approximately 650 hp in a 496 build with the same mid size cam.
+They produced up to 822 hp with our Comp solid roller cam in a 572 mild drag setup and single plane intake manifold.
 None of the low cost bbc heads on the market have this performance that we know of.
 Fully built, ready to install.
-The heads in this ad are setup for solid roller cams only.

 These heads are not suitable on 396, 427 or 454 engines that have compression below 10.5:1 Calculate your compression ratio before purchasing.
 These heads are well suited on 496 and larger bbc engines.
 The compression required would be 10:1 or higher.
 Slightly less would be ok.